What Your Library Liaison Can Do For You

 Christina Heady received her Masters of Library and Information Science degree from the University of Michigan.
 Her background is in Secondary Education and, prior to working in libraries, she taught in high school English.
 You'll most often see her teaching undergraduate one-time sessions but she also teaches the online sections of CI 199: Introducation to College Research.

 Jennifer Horton received her Masters of Library Science degree from the University of Missouri.
 She also received a B.S. in Biology from Truman State University and a J.D. from St. Louis University School of Law.
 Prior to working in libraries, she was a research biologist and attorney.
 She assists students and faculty with research related to engineering, chemistry, computer science, geology, mathematics, and physics.

 Joyce Metcalf received a Bachelor of Science in Education and Bachelor of Arts in History with Honors from Southern Illinois University in Carbondale.
-She has worked in both Morris and the Law Library for nineteen years.
-She has worked with government documents for 15 of those years and can assist you with locating government documents as well as other materials in the library.
+She has worked in both Morris and the Law Library for twenty-one years.
+She has worked with government documents for fifteen of those years and can assist you with locating government documents as well as other materials in the library.
 Prior to working at the library, she has taught in high school, grade school and preschool, worked in insurance office and spent one year on a local television show on WSIU-TV.

 Anne Cooper Moore, Ph.D.

 Anne Cooper Moore received her Masters of Library and Information Science degree from the University of North Carolina at Chapel Hill and her Ph.D. in Educational Management and Development from New Mexico State University.
 Her background is in English, Spanish, Higher Education, Technology, Information Literacy, Social Science Research Methods, Statistics, Assessment, Leadership, and Management.